 This is a large set of 180 pens and 180 refills that should last for quite a while making this a great set for adult coloring.
-These are ball point gel pens measuring 0.8mm to 1.0mm.
+These are ballpoint gel pens measuring 0.8mm to 1.0mm.
 They have snapping caps and are stored in plastic trays labeled 1 through 9 with 20 pens in each tray.
-Smooth ink transfer from pen to paper that works especially well in coloring books.
+Smooth ink transfer from pen to paper works especially well for cheap gel pens for coloring books.

 There are so many colors here that some colors look very close to the same.
 Plenty of customer feedback shows that this set contains new colors that may not be available with other sets.
 Some kind of labeling may need to be done unless you keep the pens in the corresponding tray to match the refills along with color charts since the cap colors may be slightly different from the actual ink itself.

 A pack of 100 gel pens with 100 refill tubes that have glitter in the ink.
 62 glitter and 38 neon glitter.
 Being non-toxic, acid-free, and lead-free makes this my top choice for kids even though they would satisfy anyone who likes adult coloring.

 - Pens are labeled and numbered to match refills